nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 In Singapore, dog schools are popular among dog owners.
 Besides day care, they also provide training, grooming and workshops.
 With many moving parts daily, managing operations  can get overwhelming.
-PawBook is an all-in-one management system to help dog school managers to bookkeep and maintain organisation.
+PawBook is an all-in-one management system to help dog school managers to maintain organisation of their dog schools.
+Besides keeping track of all the dogs under their care, it also allows users to plan their schedule and manage programs and classes.
 At present, there is no such application to help dog school owners to organise and manage their dog school currently.
 This application serves to increase the effectiveness and efficacy of dog schools managers.

 --------------------------------------------------------------------------------------------------------------------